microsoft/react-native-code-push/README.md

 |-------------|----------------------------------------------------------------------|
 | `SliderIOS` | `maximumTrackImage`, `minimumTrackImage`, `thumbImage`, `trackImage` |

-As new core compoents are released, which suport referencing assets, we'll update this list to ensure users know what exactly they can update using CodePush.
+As new core components are released, which support referencing assets, we'll update this list to ensure users know what exactly they can expect to update using CodePush.

 ## Getting Started